Stephen Jeffreys 1876-1943

 A member of the congregation told our representative that to him the vision appeared as that of the Lord appearing out of a great cloud.
 “I went early on Monday morning,” he added, “ but by that time the vision had disappeared.”

-Stephen continued a successful ministry there until 1920 when he pioneered a a new church, becoming it’s first pastor.
+Stephen continued a successful ministry there until 1920 when he pioneered another new church, becoming it’s first pastor.

 For a few years after that Stephen joined his brother George in his Elim Evangelistic Band and in 1924 the two brothers went on a five-month tour of Canada and the U.S. On his return Stephen became a full-time itinerant evangelist, mostly with the British Assemblies of God from 1926.